 Instead, I found a curtain panel at the fabric store with the same sort of geometric design for $33.
 One curtain panel and 3 zippers and I recovered some lumbar pillows I had in my linen closet.
 Total for all three pillows: $48.09 Cdn.

 The bedding from Crate & Barrel really is spectacular – I bought the king Lindstrom duvet cover and two shams while they were on sale and the material is so thick and warm – but what I love most is the incredible texture.
-(Sorry, I’m not a linen-ironer so you’ll have to see the dryer wrinkles) I didn’t think I could find a similar material in the width needed to make a king-size duvet cover for less than what I paid online, so this was a purchase worth making.
+(Sorry, I’m not a linen-ironer so you’ll have to see the dryer wrinkles) I didn’t think I could find similar material in the width needed to make a king-size duvet cover for less than what I paid online, so this was a purchase worth making.
+While we’re on the topic of bedding, switching up the mattress is something that should be considered too, especially if this hasn’t been done for a while.
+This could be as simple as checking out mattress blogs like bestmattress-reviews and comparing various mattresses.
+As the bed is something that’s used every day, it is important to have good quality products.

 I really should have repainted the walls – there are nail holes and some scuffs that will eventually drive me bonkers – but after all of this work, I just want to snuggle in and enjoy for a moment.